Dr. Hootan Daneshmand

 Every plastic surgery patient would be overjoyed with the results of their treatment in an ideal world.
 However, there are a variety of reasons why someone might not be fully pleased with the outcomes, both practical and aesthetic.
 This is especially true in the case of rhinoplasty and other nose surgeries.
 There are various techniques to conduct rhinoplasty, just as there are numerous reasons why a patient would opt to undergo a nose operation.
 Because of the procedure’s complexity, it may not always proceed as intended.
 That’s why many board-certified plastic surgeons like Dr. Daneshmand offer a revision rhinoplasty.
 The intent is to repair or revise the work of another surgeon in order to improve the aesthetics and functionality of the nose.

 At Silhouette Plastic Surgery, we offer a wide range of cosmetic procedures to both produce your desired results and restore your confidence.
-As a board certified plastic surgeon in Orange County, Dr. Daneshmand takes great pride in his work.
+As an Orange County plastic surgeon, Dr. Daneshmand takes great pride in his work.
 For more information on how we can help you achieve confidence within yourself, we invite you to contact our office for a free initial consultation.
 Call 949-359-8397 today, or fill out our online intake form.

 What Is Revision Rhinoplasty?

 Rhinoplasty is one of the most difficult operations in plastic surgery.
 External abnormalities or breathing problems might arise even in the finest of hands following rhinoplasty.
 This is owing to the nose’s complex structure and the potential complications of healing.
 Therefore, it is not entirely uncommon for patients to undergo a revision rhinoplasty, or secondary rhinoplasty.